TheOdinProject/top-meta/FAQ.md

 **What does "TOP" mean?**

-TOP is the abbreviation of The Odin Project
+TOP is the abbreviation for The Odin Project

 **Can TOP help get me a job?**